Leeft/omada-to-gotify/README.md

 To use this project:

+1. Configure the webhook in Omada using the "Omada format", match the server and port where you are running this program and add the fixed path `/omada-to-gotify`.
+For example: `http://192.168.12.34:8080/omada-to-gotify`.
-1. Set the required environment variables
+2. Set the required environment variables, making sure to include the shared secret from Omada.
-2. Launch the executable
+3. Launch the executable with those environment variables set.
-3. Configure the webhook in Omada to match your environment variables: `http://${GOTIFY_URL}:${PORT}/omadaToGotify`
+4. Enable the events to monitor in both the global view and your sites.
-4. Wait for a message to come through from your Omada Controller and see it appear in Gotify!
+5. Wait for a message to come through from your Omada Controller and see it appear in Gotify.

-If there are any errors in parsing or delivering, messages will be sent to the console.
-But unless it failed to start the server should keep running.
+At the mpment there are no delivery re-tries should delivery fail, but each time it fails to either parse or deliver it will log an error to the console and then try again on the next request.

 ## Future

 - Better instructions, maybe a Docker and Docker compose file or a basic LXC setup script.
 - Docker image ready to go.
-- Right now this webhook doesn't authenticate the request.
-Quite simple to add, just not done yet.
 - Specific support for more types of events from the Omada Controller, such as setting a priority based on message contents or doing more to augment the information given.
+- Better code separation to help future automated tests.
+(It's really not a big project at all, so this is low priority.)
 - Automated tests.
 Right now there aren't _any_ tests.
+- MacOS support?
+I've got no way to test it works on MacOS, but I'll take pull requests for it if someone needs that.
+Then we'll blame you for any problems from then on. :wink:

 ## LICENSE